jitsi/jitsi-meet/doc/API.md

 17. addTrack(track) - Adds JitsiLocalTrack object to the conference.
     - track - the JitsiLocalTrack

 18. removeTrack(track) - Removes JitsiLocalTrack object to the conference.
     - track - the JitsiLocalTrack

+19. isDTMFSupported() - Check if at least one user supports DTMF.

 JitsiTrack
 ======